xorza/md2tgmdv2/tests/7-input.md

 >
 > HARD LIMIT: ≤ 600 tokens.

-Then delete the raw old messages you summarized.
+Then:

+- Replace `long_term_memory` with updated version
+- Delete those old raw messages from `recent_messages`

+Now you’re safely under budget again.

 ---

-## 9) Best-Practice: Add Retrieval (Optional but Strongly Recommended)
+## 8) Optional but best: retrieval (semantic search over chunk summaries)

-A single memory blob can lose details.
-To get better recall without expanding context:
+A single memory blob can drop details.
+The best practical setup is:

-1. Store chunk summaries separately
+1. Store all chunk summaries.
-2. Compute embeddings for them
+2. Compute embeddings for each chunk summary.
-3. On each new user query:
+3. On each new user request:
-   - embed the query
+   - embed the request
-   - retrieve top-K relevant chunk summaries
+   - retrieve top‑K relevant chunk summaries
-4. Build prompt from:
+4. Build the prompt from:
-   - system
+   - system instructions
    - long_term_memory
-   - retrieved relevant chunk summaries (top 3–10)
+   - top‑K retrieved summaries
    - recent raw messages

-This lets you pull in the right old details on demand.
+   - new user message

+This yields higher accuracy without exceeding context.

 ---

-## 10) Common Failure Modes and How to Prevent Them
+## 9) Common pitfalls and fixes

-1. **Summaries become vague**
+1) **Summaries get too vague**
-   - Fix: require sections like “Key Facts/Constraints” and “Decisions/Outcomes” and “TODOs”
+Fix: enforce schema and require “Key Facts / Constraints” and “Decisions” and “TODOs”.

-2. **You lose numbers / commands / file paths**
+2) **Numbers / commands / error messages lost**
-   - Fix: explicitly instruct “preserve all numbers, commands, file paths, versions”
+Fix: explicitly instruct “preserve all numbers, commands, filenames, errors”.

-3. **Memory grows unbounded**
+3) **Memory grows indefinitely**
-   - Fix: strict token limit + instruction to drop low-value details
+Fix: strict `MEMORY_TOKEN_LIMIT` and “drop least durable details first”.

-4. **You overflow context anyway**
+4) **You overflow anyway**
-   - Fix: summarize earlier (at 60–70% usage), not at 95%
+Fix: start summarizing at 60–70% usage, not at 95–100%.

-5. **Model hallucinates past details**
+5) **LLM hallucinates missing history**
-   - Fix: system instruction: “If not present in memory/retrieved summaries, ask the user.”
+Fix: system instruction: “If not in memory or retrieved summaries, ask the user for details.”

 ---

-If you tell me (1) which model/context size you’re using and (2) whether this is offline summarization or live chat memory, I can propose exact default budget numbers and a “drop-in” algorithm tuned to that setup.
+If you tell me (a) which model/context size you’re using and (b) whether you want offline summarization or live rolling memory, I can propose exact default numbers (chunk size, group size, trigger thresholds) that typically work well.